venkatesh-singamsetty/demo-go/README.md

-# go-sample
+# demo-go

-A minimal Go sample project demonstrating a small package, a main program, and a unit test.
+A minimal Go demo project demonstrating a small package, a main program, and a unit test.

 **Prerequisites:**
 - **Go:** Install Go (recommended 1.20+).
 On macOS with Homebrew: